 ensure that all our services and policies are fair and without discrimination.

 Furthermore we seek to ensure that all who participate in the sport of amateur boxing

 reflect the diversity of background and culture within the country of England.

-official, volunteer, employee or applicant to any post within the ABAE receives more or
+official, volunteer, employee or applicant to any post within England Boxing receives more or

 less favourable treatment on the grounds of age, gender, ethnic origin, disability,

 We expect all within England Boxing to treat individuals openly and fairly with dignity and

 England Boxing shall ensure that all communities have the opportunity to participate in the

 sport of amateur boxing and we shall not tolerate discrimination, harassment or other